A good news post about my oil pulling experiment!

 Oil pulling is an ancient Ayurvedic remedy that uses natural oils to clean and detoxify teeth and gums.
 It is reputed to have the added effect of whitening teeth naturally and there is some evidence that it is beneficial in improving gums and removing harmful bacteria – bonus!

 The concept is really simple.
-You swish a couple of teaspoons of a vegetable-based oil in your mouth for about 20 minutes.
+You swish a couple of teaspoons of oil in your mouth for about 20 minutes.
 You then spit it out and rinse thoroughly.
 Traditionally, back in India, oil pullers used virgin sesame oil.
-I use raw coconut oil because it has antimicrobial, anti-inflammatory, and enzymatic properties.
+I use organic virgin coconut oil because it has antimicrobial, anti-inflammatory, and enzymatic properties.
 Plus, the smell of sesame oil first thing in the morning just doesn’t do it for me.

 Oil pulling is best done in the morning, before eating or drinking anything.
 I do it while I’m in the shower.